GoogleChromeLabs/llaminator/README.md

 ## Installing and building Llaminator

+[Node](https://nodejs.org/) v16 or v17 (with [NPM](https://www.npmjs.com/) v7 or
-NPM v8 and Node v17 are used by Llaminator for dependency management, and have to be available on the host operating system.
+v8, respectively) are used by Llaminator for dependency management, and have to be available on the host operating system.
 The recommended way to install these is to first [install NVM](https://github.com/nvm-sh/nvm#installing-and-updating), then use NVM to install the latest NPM+Node by running: